Join thousands of RV travellers

 1. Do your research

-A good guidebook or other independent source of travel information will enrich your trip, helping you pinpoint rewarding experiences and illuminate the places you travel to.
+A good guidebook or another independent source of travel information will enrich your trip, helping you pinpoint rewarding experiences and illuminate the places you travel to.
 If the trail runs cold, visit a local tourist office – their staff will point you in the right direction.
+But we are sure you will meet plenty of fellow travellers along the way who will give you useful recommendations of what not to miss along the way.
+If you want to have a set itinerary in advance to your trip make sure you read up on our popular routes here to get inspired.

 2. Pack the essentials

-There's plenty of storage on board a maui motorhome, but it will pay to pack your luggage in soft bags so you can stow it under the seat once you've unpacked everything.
+There's plenty of storage on board a maui motorhome and you will find that many everyday essentials are provided in your maui campervan - so that for starters makes it a lot easier!
+But it will pay to pack your luggage in soft bags so you can stow it under the seat once you've unpacked everything.
+To take away the hassle of deciding what to pack in particular we created a list of what to pack here.
 Our adventure holiday must-haves include: torch, penknife (for picnics), sturdy shoes, woollen clothing, raincoat, insect repellent, sun hat and sunscreen.

 3. Carry a road atlas

-While digital navigation devices such as GPS are a godsend – particularly when it comes to getting you out of a pickle in urban situations, or finding activities and attractions (like you can with the maui In-Vehicle Tablet) – a road atlas is handy as back-up.
+All our campervans are fitted with an in-vehicle TomTom GPS tablet to help you at every stage of your campervan holiday.
+While digital navigation devices are a godsend – particularly when it comes to getting you out of a pickle in urban situations, or finding activities and attractions – a road atlas is handy as back-up especially if you are planning on travelling to rural areas where there might be no internet service.
 Easily readable, reliable, and practical for pre-trip planning, printed maps give you the big picture.
-We never embark on a roadtrip without one.

 4. Relish the journey